Ipouyall/Ipouyall.github.io/_pages/about.md

 - **2024.03**: Our paper, "[uTeBC-NLP at SemEval-2024 Task 9: Can LLMs be Lateral Thinkers?](https://aclanthology.org/2024.semeval-1.251/)," along with two other papers, has been accepted to [SemEval@NAACL 2024](https://semeval.github.io/SemEval2024/).

-- **2024.02**: Our paper, "[Benchmarking Large Language Models for Persian: A Preliminary Study Focusing on ChatGPT](https://aclanthology.org/2024.lrec-main.197/)," has been accepted for presentation at [LREC-CoLing 2024](https://lrec-coling-2024.org/).
+- **2024.02**: Our paper, "[Benchmarking Large Language Models for Persian: A Preliminary Study Focusing on ChatGPT](https://aclanthology.org/2024.lrec-main.197/)," has been accepted to [LREC-CoLing 2024](https://lrec-coling-2024.org/).

 - **2022.09**: I joined the **University of Tehran** to pursue my B.Sc. in Computer Engineering.